ebuchman/blog/content/posts/bitcoin.md

 Tesla, a bastion of our clean energy future, is helping us transition from fossil fuels to electricity.
-Bitcoin, a speculative digital asset, is using more energy than Switzerland and is largely powered by Chinese coal.
+Bitcoin, a speculative digital asset, is using more energy than Switzerland and is (or at least was!) largely powered by dirty Chinese coal.
 What gives?

 At the time, [I suggested][tweet-bitcoin-tesla] that Bitcoin might actually be better for the